deNBI/simpleVMWorkshop/part2.md

    ```
    Does that correspond to the actual number of cores of the flavor you selected?
    `free -h` tells you the amount of RAM that is available to your VM.
 You will see
-   that the sum of the total amount of SWAP and Mem (first column) corresponds
+   that the sum of the total amount of Mem (first column, second row) corresponds
    roughly to the RAM size of your selected flavor.
    ```
    free -h